The Secrets of Effective RCA [Root Cause Analysis – The Best]

 fails to mitigate the consequences of the original error.

 How do you identify Causal Factors?
 By using the new Causal Factor Worksheets.
-Find out more about Causal Factor Worksheets at this post…
+Find out more about Causal Factor Worksheets in this post…

 Why is this secret so important?
 If you fail to identify all the problems that led to an Incident, you will fail to find all the root causes and fail to learn as much as you should about improving performance.
 Failure to learn and fix all the root causes allows problems to cause future incidents (or perhaps even more serious accidents).